KuhakuPixel/AceTheGame/tutorial/guides.md

 for more in depth and real practice visit [here](https://github.com/KuhakuPixel/AceTheGame/tree/master/tutorial)

 ## Prerequisite
-- Before you start, you need to download the tools (ATG) first `app-release.apk` which can be downloaded from [here](https://github.com/KuhakuPixel/AceTheGame/releases/latest)
+Before you start, you need to download the tools first:
-   > Latest release: v0.1.2
+- ATG for memory scanning and editing (GUI): `app-release.apk` which can be downloaded from [here](https://github.com/KuhakuPixel/AceTheGame/releases/latest)
+- BillingHack to bypass in-app purchase: `BillingHack.apk` which can be downloaded from [here](links)

 ## Apk
+### ATG
    1. ### Select Running Process
-      Open the ATG apk and choose name of the desired game you want to run this exploit for
+      Open the ATG apk and choose the name of the desired game you want to run this exploit for
       > Note: If the desired game doesn't appear, make sure to click the refresh button `↻`

    1. ### Scanning For Value